cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/observation.md

 * If `_id` is provided, no other parameters may be provided.

-* Search by _id for observation labs only supports single id.
+* Search by _id for observation labs supports multiple ids from single patient only.

 * The `subject` parameter must represent a Patient resource and may use the `:Patient` modifier.